puppetlabs/puppet-docs/source/facter/2.3/core_facts.markdown

 **Resolution**:

-* For operatingsystem, if the kernel is a Linux kernel, check for the existence of a selection of files in `/etc` to find the specific flavor.
+* For operatingsystem, if the kernel is a Linux kernel, checks for the existence of a selection of files in `/etc` to find the specific flavor.
-* On SunOS based kernels, attempt to determine the flavor, otherwise return Solaris.
+* On SunOS-based kernels, attempts to determine the flavor, otherwise returns Solaris.
-* On systems other than Linux, use the kernel value.
+* On systems other than Linux, uses the kernel value.
-* For operatingsystemrelease, on RedHat derivatives, we return their `/etc/<varient>-release` file.
+* For operatingsystemrelease, on RedHat derivatives, returns their `/etc/<varient>-release` file.
 * On Debian, returns `/etc/debian_version`.
 * On Ubuntu, parses `/etc/lsb-release` for the release version
 * On Suse and derivatives, parses `/etc/SuSE-release` for a selection of version information.